 Driving through Greeley feels like an illustration of a Bruce Springsteen song.
 It is gritty and definitely has an edge to it.
-It seems like strange bedfellows to have two of the hottest breweries in Colorado housed in a ranching town.
+It seems like strange bedfellows to have two of the hottest breweries in Colorado housed in a ranching town which is one of the best places for vacationists to visit in Denver.
 However, I have learned through many beercations that some of the best brewery gems reside in the places you would least expect.

 WeldWerks Brewing Company

 I first sampled WeldWerks beer at the Beer Now Conference in Milwaukee, WI.
 Some folks from the Brewers Association brought crowlers of this sought after IPA.
 I remember being impressed and this was back in 2017.
 Several months later, at I had their barrel-aged Medianoche at What the Funk in 2017 before GABF and it was phenomenal.

 I have tried 15 WeldWerks beers total.
 Until this beercation, that number was three.
 I mentioned in an earlier article that I stayed at my cousin-in-law’s house for a week while I was in Denver.
 Well, her significant other, Chad, is a huge WeldWerks Brewing fan and has boxes in his beer cellar.
 He offered to crack several as we would unwind and watch baseball and Seinfeld in the evenings while I was there.
 Thanks to Chad, I became more familiar with what WeldWerks is all about.
 Chad even accompanied me to WeldWerks for one last hurrah before I moved on to Fort Collins.